Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Extremely capable vector tools

-• Handles complex files without slowing down
+• Handles complex files without breaking a sweat

 Cons: